TheresaLui/SelfHelpContent_v2/articles/microsoft.averevfxt/averevfxt-smb.md

 # Avere vFXT SMB Configuration Issues

-Many SMB (Server Message Block) configurtion issues will be addressed by these topics.
+Many SMB (Server Message Block) configuration issues will be addressed by these topics.

 ## **Introduction**